 Publishing 1-4 blog posts per week regularly can attract the attention of search engines quickly.

 Now do keyword research and find out the content that is popular in your niche.
 This will give you an idea of the total people searching for your products, the things they are searching for, and the things competitors provide them with.

 Open a google sheets file and add all the viable topics from competitors.
 You can also type ‘lash extension artists’ to find websites of your competitors and research their content.
 This will help you understand the type of uniquely valuable content you need to cover for attracting the attention of the audience.

 Figure out a list of high-traffic and low-competition topics to start creating blogs.

 You need not go spy-or-detective-mode.
-Create Facebook, Instagram, Pinterest and LinkedIn profiles of your brand or self.
-Interested audience will follow you and your posts.
+Create Facebook, Instagram, Pinterest, and LinkedIn profiles of your brand or self.
+An interested audience will follow you and your posts.
 All these social media options are viable for growing a large following easily.